jkoteswarrao/Object-Co-skeletonization-with-Co-segmentation/README.md

 This repository provides the CO-SKEL dataset and codes used in "Object Co-skeletonization with Co-segmentation" paper published in CVPR'17

-If you find the code useful, kindly cite the following papers:
+If you find the dataset or code useful, kindly cite the following papers:

 [1] K. R. Jerripothula, J. Cai, J. Lu and J. Yuan, "Object Co-skeletonization with Co-segmentation", IEEE Conference on Computer Vision and Pattern Recognition (CVPR), Honolulu, USA, 2017, pp. 6205-6213.